Ford Union

-The Ford Union (Форд-Юніён) is a former joint venture of the Ford Motor Company, the Russian Lada importer Lada-OMC and the Belarusian government.
+The Ford Union (Форд-Юніён) was a joint venture of the Ford Motor Company, the Russian Lada importer Lada-OMC and the Belarusian government.
 It was located in Apčak near the city of Minsk in Belarus.
 Ford invested a capital of US$10,000,000 for building the plant.
 The company existed from 1997 up to 2000 when it was closed due to low sales.

 The Ford Union was not a manufacturer, it was only an assembler of SKD kits.
 The vehicles assembled by the Belarusian plant can be identified by the manufacturer code Y4F on the start on the VIN and an R on the eleventh position for the plant identification.

 The plant gained attention on 23 July 1997 as Belarusian president Alexander Grigoryevich Lukashenko was invited to a press conference with five strategically selected foreign journalists to discuss a predicted failure which later proved true.